Home maintenance and improvement businesses provide a huge opportunity for marketing agencies.

 - Increased competition in these industries has led businesses who traditionally rely on word-of-mouth marketing to look for alternate lead generation channels.

-- Typically, the owners of these businesses are not experienced when it comes to digital marketing activity, which means if they go it alone they tend to waste a lot of money.
+- These firms often lose money on digital marketing since their owners are inexperienced. which means if they go it alone they tend to waste a lot of money.
 Not to mention, they simply don’t have the time to manage everything in the business.

 Given the opportunity that this sector offers for marketing agencies, many agencies find themselves looking for ways to get more home improvement clients.
 In fact, home improvement rates in the top 5 industry sectors we run white label PPC campaigns for.